louiewang820/IMDB_viz_python/README.md

 `conda activate dataviz-532`

-In the root directory of IMDB_viz_python folder, run `python src/app.py` to deploy the app locally.
+In the root directory of IMDB_viz_python folder, run `cd src` and then `python app.py` in termninal to deploy the app locally.